aliasaswad/CarND-Behavioral-Cloning-P4/writeup_report.md

 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable
+#### 3. Code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The [`model.py`](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/model.py) file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy